Your Guide To The Best Pasta Pot (In 2021)

 For your information: When you buy through links on Clan Kitchen, we may earn a commission.

-Pasta is so easy to cook, that it’s a frequent go to food for my family.
-My children never complain about pasta, whatever the sauce is.
+Pasta is so easy to cook that it’s a frequent go-to food for my family.
+My children never complain about pasta, whatever the sauce.
+It’s also a fantastic base for vegetables and protein, making a nutritious and wholesome meal.

-Of course you want to make the best pasta for your family and for that you need the best pasta pot.
-I’ve reviewed a good selection of different pots here to help you make your choice:
+Of course, if you want to make the best pasta for your family, you need a pasta pot.
+I’ve reviewed some of the best pasta pots on the market to help you make your choice:

 How to Find The Best Pot For Making Pasta

 Just like there isn’t one way of cooking pasta, there are different types of pasta pots.
-Or rather there are different types of stockpots that come with pasta accessories.
-There are strainer lids, colanders (inserts), and standalone strainers.
-Read on to find out more.
+Many of these are actually stock pots that come with additional accessories specifically designed for making pasta.
+For instance, several pots come with strainer lids, colanders (inserts), and standalone strainers.
+Keep reading to find out more.

 A pot with pasta next to it ready to cook

-As a little trick I drizzle some olive oil into the water.
-This helps stop the pasta from sticking, and adds some flavor.
+For starters, you should salt the water before boiling it.
+You want to add enough salt that the noodle is seasoned when tasted plain.
+As another little trick, I drizzle some olive oil into the water.
+This helps stop the pasta from sticking and adds some flavor.

-The main feature of the best pasta pots is that they have some way of straining the pasta to get rid of the water.
+The main feature of the best pasta pots is that they have some way to strain the pasta.
+That’s the difference between a pasta pot and a plain stock pot.
 Once you’ve removed the water, add sauce and the pasta is ready to go.

 Strainer Lids